wendellpiez/XMLLunchbox/README.md

 Here again we assume the name `xmllunchbox`.

+This opens a `basexclient` (command line) interface to BaseX running in the container.
+It can be used for testing and debugging (as described further down).

 ## Testing XML Lunchbox

 Once the container has been named and built, and the scripts are in order, you can test XML Lunchbox as follows: